The following are three of the biggest employers of medical billers and coders in the state of Alabama:

 - Website: www.uabmedicine.org

-With 927 beds and more than 2,500 employees, the University of Alabama Hospital at Birmingham is one of the largest and most highly rated hospitals in Alabama.
-The hospital admits more than 40,000 patients per year in addition to more than 60,000 emergency room and 360,000 outpatient visits.
+With 1,157 beds and over 16,361 UAB Medicine employees, the University of Alabama Hospital at Birmingham is one of the largest and most highly rated hospitals in Alabama.
+The hospital has over 1.2 million patient visits to its outpatient clinics each year.
 Employees of the University of Alabama Hospital have access to an enormous benefits package, with many benefits being paid in full by the employer.
 Some of these benefits include health, dental, and vision insurance, mandatory and voluntary retirement plans, flexible spending accounts, life, disability and accident insurance, long-term disability, paid holidays, sick days, and personal days.
 The hospital even offers a tuition assistance program.

 - Address: 6801 Airport Boulevard, Mobile, AL 36685